ZeitOnline/briefkasten/README.rst

 x ensure appserver is running after config changes

-- ensure testing secret is present in themed forms
+X ensure testing secret is present in themed forms

 x use private devpi with git-setuptools-version